UD Experience Awards

 by faculty or another representative will not be considered for funding.

-Students should submit applications at least 4 weeks prior to travel not requiring
+Students should submit applications at least 6 weeks prior to date of departure/travel for

 Those with a highly compelling reason may submit requests outside of these deadlines